stevefan1999-personal/sigmah/README.md

 }
 ```

 Notice the vmovdqu64, vpcmpb and kmovq.
 All of which requires more than AVX512F, since this directly reads from the mask register, and hence should be killing on the competition at an insane speed due to its compact and direct design.
-But this is gated behind [`avx512_target_feature`](https://github.com/rust-lang/rust/issues/44839) at the moment.
+But this is gated behind `avx512_target_feature` at the moment, and it is expected to be stabilized soon in the next half of 2025.
 AVX2 code generated has variable length, which is due with different signature size, so it is not shown as snippet here, but I strongly suggest you to check out the result in IDA as well.

 # SIMD explanation